-European musical notation started with neumes, which were squiggly lines above the words, and which were intended to sort of sketch out the shape of the melody on single syllables (which might have a lot of notes if sustained a long time).
+European musical notation started during the 700s with neumes, which were squiggly lines written above the words, and which were intended to sort of sketch out the shape of the melody on single syllables (which might have a lot of notes if sustained a long time).
 The neumes apparently developed from accent symbols that would be written over Greek/Byzantine text.
 They spread into Europe during the 800s-900s -- the Carolingian era when the Franks were the greatest European power.

-But the ancient Greeks also had a musical notation, two different ones in fact, one called "vocal" and one called "instrumental".
+But as described above, the ancient Greeks also had a musical notation, two different ones in fact, one called "vocal" and one called "instrumental".
 The "vocal" notation used letters of the Greek alphabet to indicate notes.
 The "instrumental" notation used rotations of symbols, some of which are Greek letters but the others of which seem to me to be derived from the earlier Phoenician alphabet, which is where the Greeks got the idea for their alphabet anyway.

 (The Greek name for those people, "Phonike", refers to the sounds of speech -- cf. the modern English word "phonics".
 The Akkadian/Babylonian name for these people was "Kaininu", which is a Semitic word related to the Hebrew word which means "Canaanites".
 So they were apparently the people who invented the modern type of alphabet where each letter symbol represents approximately one phoneme.
 Older "alphabets" were really syllabaries, where one sound represented an entire syllable -- a more modern example is the Indian languages derived from Sanskrit, or the scripts of the Dravidian languages of southern India.)